sailfish009/bsdf/SPEC.md

 * used_size: the amount of used space for the blob, in bytes.
 * data_size: the size of the blob when decompressed, in bytes.
 If compression is off, it must be equal to used_size.
-* Optonal checksum: a single byte `0x00` means no hash, a byte `0xFF` means that there is, and is followed by a 16-byte md5 hash of the used (compressed) bytes.
+* checksum: a single byte `0x00` means no hash, a byte `0xFF` means that there is, and is followed by a 16-byte md5 hash of the used (compressed) bytes.
-* Byte alignment indicator: a uint8 number (0-7) indicating the number of bytes to skip before the data starts.
+* Byte alignment indicator: a uint8 number indicating the number of bytes to skip before the data starts.
+Implementations must align the data to 8-byte boundaries, but larger boundaries (up to 256) are allowed.
-* Empty space: n empty bytes, as indicated by the byte alignment indicator.
+* Empty space: a number of empty bytes, as indicated by the byte alignment indicator.
 * The binary blob, used_size bytes.
 * Empty space, allocated_size minus used_size bytes.
+This space may have been caused by a reducion of size of the blob, or may be allocated to allow increasing the size of the blob.

+Note: at this moment, some implementations can write checksums, but none actually use it to validate the data.
+A policy w.r.t. checksums will have to be made and implementations will have to implement this.

 ### lists